PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 11:55:45
+Last updated: 2024-04-06 11:56:19
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes